 I waited; a little too long, as we all tend to think this shall pass.
 When I finally stopped waiting, I got immediate answers for all I have endured for a couple of years now.
 The digestive condition isn't the point.
 We all get sick, we will all suffer different illnesses and troubles.
 And mine is not the worst!
 What sickness reveals is the point.

 Being told that I have to change my already healthy diet fell on my shoulders like a bomb.
-No meat, no dairy, no sugars, honeys or fake sweeteners, no preservatives, no caffeine, no wheat or white rice and light consumption of fruits.
+No meat, no dairy, no sugars, honeys or fake sweeteners, no preservatives, no caffeine, no wheat or white rice, no cheating and light consumption of fruits.
 There wasn't much left that I enjoy eating after that.
-It has been harder than I thought it would be, continuing to cook for the rest of my family, adjusting all my grocery shopping, and spending hours reading labels in the grocery store, shocked at how 95% of the stuff contain added sugars or fake sweeteners and awful preservatives with fancy names, with a screaming child trying to bust out of the cart, after his patience has been well long stretched.
+It has been harder than I thought it would be, continuing to cook for the rest of my family, adjusting all my grocery shopping, and spending hours reading labels in the grocery store.
+I was shocked to find out that 95% of the stuff contain added sugars or fake sweeteners and awful preservatives with fancy names.
+I would spend hours in a store, ending up leaving with a screaming child trying to bust out of the cart, after his patience has been well long stretched.

 As my husband and I were reading through the Book of Exodus one evening, we came across those passages where the Israelites were grumbling and complaining, desiring the foods of Egypt.
 And I was nothing less than one of them, looking back at the pains and physical discomforts with grief in my heart; because losing them meant losing everything I knew and made me comfortable, my ways, my cooking habits, my breaks on nights we would go out, and mostly my well loved cup of coffee.